-Prior to first synchronising a new generating unit (or one with a new excitation system) onto the system, the Generator should perform open circuit testing as required by ECP.6.2.4(b) and ECC.A.6.2.4.
-The details of the test are given in ECP.A.5.2 and the saturation characteristics can be found in ECP.A.5.3.
-The results should be presented to NGESO in the form of graphs with legible axes and scaling plus the data in a form which can readily be imported into Excel.
+Prior to first synchronising a new generating unit (or one with a new excitation system) onto the system the Generator should perform open circuit testing as required by CP.6.4,.
+The details of the test are given in OC.5.A.2.2 and the results should be presented to NGESO in the form of graphs with legible axes and scaling plus the data in a form which can readily be imported into Excel.
 NGESO will indicate acceptance of the open circuit tests in writing whereupon the Generator provided there are no other active restrictions may synchronise the relevant generating unit.